The "Break Time for Nursing Mothers" law applies to nonexempt employees covered by the Fair Labor Standards Act (FLSA).

 - Administrative Professionals

-If you are not covered by the federal "Break Time for Nursing Mothers" law, contact your state or local breastfeeding coalition to find out if you are covered by a state law.
+If you are not covered by the federal "Break Time for Nursing Mothers" law, visit the U.S. Department of Labor Women's Bureau online map of employment protections for women who are pregnant or nursing for a state-by-state listing or contact your state breastfeeding coalition to find out if you are covered by a state law.
+For information on other state breastfeeding laws, see the directory from the National Conference of State Legislatures.

 **Continue to Next Section: What if your state already has a law?**